Port Shepstone: Economic role

 Port Shepstone serves as the main economic node on the South Coast with a diverse economy, ranging from manufacturing, commerce, service, hospitality, mining and service providing companies.
-As the only small industrial town on the Lower South Coast, Port Shepstone is surrounded by a stretch of bustling coastal resorts, making it challenging for the town to assert its industrial and labour-intensive identity amidst the predominantly tourism-driven region.
-Nevertheless, Port Shepstone is still able display itself as an administrative, industrial and economic centre.
+As the only small industrial town on the Lower South Coast, Port Shepstone is surrounded by a stretch of coastal resorts (eg. Margate, Shelly Beach, Hibberdene), making it challenging for the town to assert its industrial and labour-intensive identity amidst the predominantly tourism-driven region.
+Nevertheless, the town is still able display itself as an administrative, industrial and economic centre.

-Owing to its regional status and strategic central location on the Lower South Coast, the town has become the major support hub and employment centre for surrounding rural communities and smaller towns.
+Port Shepstone’s regional significance and strategically central location on the Lower South Coast have positioned the town as a major service and employment hub for surrounding rural communities and smaller towns.

 Manufacturing and industries

-Port Shepstone has a large industrial sector located in Marburg which is located west of the Port Shepstone CBD and is the only major industrial zone on the South Coast.
+Port Shepstone’s substantial industrial sector is concentrated in Marburg, west of the CBD, serving as the only major industrial zone on the South Coast.
 The town's industries also include Illovo Sugar's Umzimkhulu Sugar Mill, a lime works and a marble quarry.
-Additionally, timber, wattle bark and sub-tropical fruit are produced in the district.
+Additionally, timber, wattle bark and sub-tropical fruit are produced in the broader district.

 Retail

-The Port Shepstone CBD has the largest concentration of retail activity in the town, with shopping characterised by typical high street shopping and shopping centres which include:
+The Port Shepstone CBD contains the town’s largest concentration of retail activity, characterised by typical high street retail and a number of shopping centres, including: